Highlighting

 There are many parameters supported by more than one highlighter, and sometimes the implementation details and semantics will be a bit different, so don’t expect identical results when switching highlighters.

-You should use the hl.method
+You should use the hl.method parameter to choose a highlighter.

-There are three highlighters available that can be chosen at runtime with the hl.method
+There are three highlighters available that can be chosen at runtime with the hl.method parameter, in order of general recommendation:

 - Unified Highlighter